HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-25-fastai_learning4.md

 <img width="418" alt="2023-05-25_141530" src="https://github.com/HongdaZhou-cloud/HongdaZhou-cloud.github.io/assets/132418400/0ed553f0-ecc1-4ab2-94fe-7940d59a5b63">

-This happens when the learning rate is larger than the optimal value (α2 > α4).
-As the algorithm takes large steps to descend the error mountain, the optimizer overshoots the optimal weight in the first step and it overshoots again in the next step as shown in the figure.
-The algorithm tries to reach the minimum but it is still far away from the minimum.
-In the final steps (near the minimum), the optimizer is oscillating around the minimum and never reaches the minimum even if we keep running the algorithm for a long period of time with a high number of epochs.
+In this scenario, the learning rate is larger than the optimal value (α2 > α4).
+The algorithm takes large steps to descend the error mountain, but it overshoots the optimal weight in the first step and continues to overshoot in subsequent steps.
+As a result, the optimizer oscillates around the minimum but fails to reach it, even with a high number of epochs.

 Scenario 3: Oscillating and divergence with a very large learning rate